Skip to main content

 You may feel a persistent sense of dysregulation in your body, a collection of symptoms from fatigue and mood shifts to changes in your cycle or libido that defies simple explanation.
 This experience is valid, and the search for answers often leads inward, to the complex biological systems that govern our vitality.

 One of the most profound regulators of your well-being is the vast, intricate community of microorganisms residing within your digestive tract.
 This internal ecosystem, the gut microbiome, functions as a dynamic and responsive organ, deeply intertwined with the very core of your endocrine system.
-Its influence extends far beyond digestion, directly participating in the lifecycle of your body’s most critical chemical messengers, including the that shape your daily existence.
+Its influence extends far beyond digestion, directly participating in the lifecycle of your body’s most critical chemical messengers, including the reproductive hormones that shape your daily existence.

 The connection between your gut and your hormones is a tangible, biochemical reality.
 Consider estrogen, a primary female sex hormone that also plays a vital role in male health.
 After its use, the liver packages estrogen for removal from the body.